Blockchain interoperability refers to the ability of different blockchain protocols to become compatible with one another.

 The Platform Sync feature allows inter-blockchain transfers of data without performing a swap or trade.
 This made possible through a combination of notarized Merkle tree proofs.

 This new technology creates blockchain interoperability, providing two main benefits.
-First, if a project launches a Smart Chain with Komodo's Antara Framework and one chain is no longer sufficient to handle that project’s needs, additional chains can be created and synchronized with the first.
+First, if a project launches a Komodo independent blockchain and one chain is no longer sufficient to handle that project’s needs, additional chains can be created and synchronized with the first.
 This is possible because Platform Synchronizations enables several (or many) blockchains to communicate with one another and function as a single chain.

-The second benefit to Platform Synchronizations is that any Smart Chain can communicate with all other chains in the Komodo ecosystem.
-This includes the ability for one Smart Chain to verify transactions that have occurred on another chain.
-It also includes verifying state changes in smart contracts, exchanging data with other chains' dApps, and pinging other Smart Chains' daemons through an open API.
+The second benefit to Platform Synchronizations is that any Komodo independent blockchain can communicate with all other chains in the Komodo ecosystem.
+This includes the ability for one Komodo independent blockchain to verify transactions that have occurred on another chain.
+It also includes verifying state changes in smart contracts, exchanging data with other chains' dApps, and pinging other chains' daemons through an open API.